 3. Your Energy Bills Are Getting High

-As of January 26, 2006, a new standard went into effect that requires air conditioning units to have a Seasonal Energy Efficiency Rating (SEER) of 13 or higher.
+As of July 2017, a new standard went into effect that requires air conditioning units in Florida to have a Seasonal Energy Efficiency Rating (SEER) of 14 or higher.
 The higher the rating, the more efficient your AC system is, and the lower your utility bills will be.

 4. It’s Leaking Water

 Check for your AC leaking water at the beginning of the summer.
 There should never be puddles of water around a central air conditioning unit.
 If there are, have the problem diagnosed or consider replacing the unit.

 5. The Coils Keep Freezing

 Frozen coils are a common problem.
 If the unit or pipes have formed a block of ice, the ice will block circulation.
 You can unplug the unit and let it thaw.
 If the problem repeatedly happens, though, get it checked out.